Skip to content

 The important part is that these are not stacked on top of each other.

-If a tool result is shown in preview, you get the preview body instead of a compact summary plus extra text under it.
+If a result is shown in preview, you get the preview body instead of a compact summary plus extra text under it.

 Default behavior

-Out of the box, all tools use compact:
+Out of the box, web_explore uses compact.

 The fastest way to change it